 The simple act of touching and cuddling can make the two of you feel closer.
 Knowing what your chemicals are telling you to do unconsciously can help your conscious, rational mind to accelerate or put on the brakes as needed.
 Understanding her attachment style can help you give her what she needs in a relationship, or decide to find someone else if your attachment styles don’t match.

 The science of what makes girls fall in love isn’t a magic spell or a Jedi mind trick.
-It’s the simple act of paying attention to habits, behaviors and preferences with an eye toward the role science plays in affairs of the heart.
+It’s the simple act of paying attention to habits, behaviors, and preferences with an eye toward the role science plays in affairs of the heart.
 You can’t hack into her brain and make her fall in love with you, but you can use your knowledge of how the brain works to nurture and deepen attraction that’s already there.
-Given enough time and the right compatability, that attraction can blossom into love — in all its strange, unique, exciting complexity.
+Given enough time and the right compatibility, that attraction can blossom into love — in all its strange, unique, exciting complexity.

 Image credit: www.flickr.com/photos/shandilee/15595606566